Free Trial

-Old West Investment Management LLC bought a new position in shares of Energy Recovery, Inc. (NASDAQ:ERII - Free Report) during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor bought 41,742 shares of the industrial products company's stock, valued at approximately $663,000.
-Old West Investment Management LLC owned 0.08% of Energy Recovery at the end of the most recent quarter.
+Old West Investment Management LLC acquired a new position in shares of Energy Recovery, Inc. (NASDAQ:ERII - Free Report) in the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm acquired 41,742 shares of the industrial products company's stock, valued at approximately $663,000.
+Old West Investment Management LLC owned about 0.08% of Energy Recovery at the end of the most recent reporting period.

-Several brokerages have issued reports on ERII.
-Fearnley Fonds upgraded shares of Energy Recovery from a "hold" rating to a "strong-buy" rating in a research report on Tuesday, May 20th.
-Wall Street Zen lowered shares of Energy Recovery from a "buy" rating to a "hold" rating in a research report on Thursday, May 8th.
-Finally, B. Riley lifted their target price on shares of Energy Recovery from $12.50 to $14.00 and gave the company a "neutral" rating in a research report on Thursday, August 7th.
-Two equities research analysts have rated the stock with a Strong Buy rating, two have given a Buy rating and one has issued a Hold rating to the stock.
-According to MarketBeat.com, the company has a consensus rating of "Buy" and an average price target of $18.67.
+ERII has been the subject of a number of research analyst reports.
+Fearnley Fonds upgraded Energy Recovery from a "hold" rating to a "strong-buy" rating in a report on Tuesday, May 20th.
+Wall Street Zen downgraded Energy Recovery from a "buy" rating to a "hold" rating in a report on Thursday, May 8th.
+Finally, B. Riley lifted their target price on Energy Recovery from $12.50 to $14.00 and gave the stock a "neutral" rating in a report on Thursday, August 7th.
+Two research analysts have rated the stock with a Strong Buy rating, two have issued a Buy rating and one has issued a Hold rating to the company.
+Based on data from MarketBeat.com, Energy Recovery presently has an average rating of "Buy" and a consensus target price of $18.67.

 Energy Recovery Profile